The default install installs node-red globally using the -g switch and is the most common installation method.

 Again because we often want to have access to multiple projects at the same time we normally start them on a different port using:

 1. Very easy to do and doesn’t require any settings changes.

-2. The node_modules folder is created in this folder contains any node installed into this flow you install a new module it is available to all flows.
+2. The node_modules folder is created in this folder contains any node installed into this flow you install a new module it is available to all flows started from this folder..

-3. The flow file is also create inside the user folder.
+3. The flow file is also created inside the user folder.

 4. The user folder contains a package.json file with the module dependencies for this flow.

-1. Updating node-red updates node-red for all flows as the install is global.
+1. Updating node-red updates node-red for all flows in all flowfiles as the node-red install is global.

 Note: this is my preferred method.

 Generally node projects use local installs, and so this is the method used by many node.js developers.

 It is a little more difficult to setup than the two previous methods but does mean that all of the projects are self contained.

 To create a local install you first create the project folder and then go to the folder and run

 This will install node-red in the node_modules folder inside the projects folder.